Science Fiction

 The Morfyk Trilogy

-The story is about a shape-shifting alien named Yarek who was sent to Earth to save his species.
+The story is about the Morfyk shape-shifting alien, named Yarek who is sent to Earth to save his species.
 To do it, he must start an invasion called the Entanglement.
 But he's hit with one setback after another, undermined by subversive forces at every turn.
+Set in the year 2050, it kicks off in the forests of North Georgia, on the verge of apocalypse.
+Throughout the story, Yarek travels as far as the Simien Mountains of Ethiopia, into ultramodern cities that shine like an Azimov imitation, and into the Mock Restricted Zone – a cyberpunk neon city - built in the shadow of the elites.

 The Morfyk Trilogy is clearly science fiction, but it has a few other sub-genres baked in: 50% cyberpunk, 15% thriller, 10% biopunk, 10% space opera, 10% philosophical sci-fi, and 5% cosmic horror.